Alz3bi/Adventure-Quest-RPG/README.md

 # AdventureQuestRPG

 AdventureQuestRPG is a simple console-based role-playing game (RPG) where players can engage in battles with various monsters.
-The game is built using C# and demonstrates basic object-oriented programming concepts such as inheritance, polymorphism, and encapsulation.
+The game is built using C# and demonstrates basic object-oriented programming concepts such as inheritance, polymorphism, encapsulation and interface implementation.

 ## Getting Started